eduardxtls/EyeContactAR/README.md

-# AR Eye Contact Recognition for Individuals with Visual Impairment
+# AR Interest Recognition for Individuals with Visual Impairment

 ## Project Overview